Atlas975/Notes/DistributedSystems/SystemStructure/Cloud_computing.md

 ___
 # Cloud computing

-Cloud computing provides on-demand access to shared computing resources, allowing users to obtain and configure virtual servers and other services with minimal interaction with the service provider.
+- Provides on-demand leasing of computing resources, allowing users to obtain and configure [[Virtualisation|virtual]] servers and other services with minimal interaction with the service provider.

-- **Characteristics:** Highly scalable, on-demand resources that can be quickly provisioned and released.
+- Highly scalable, on-demand resources that can be quickly provisioned and released.
 - **Types of Services:**
 	- **Software as a Service (SaaS):** Offers software applications over the internet.
 	- **Platform as a Service (PaaS):** Provides a platform allowing customers to develop, run, and manage applications.
 	- **Infrastructure as a Service (IaaS):** Provides fundamental computing resources such as virtualized physical hardware.

 ### Fog Computing